Puno, Peru, November 25, 2017

 Reeds fill the shallower parts of the lake-

 We visited the village of Kamisaraki.
 We weren't the first tourists they'd seen.
-6 families making 25 people live here-
+6 families comprising 25 people live here-

-Years ago they used to have 11 or more kids but now they only have 2 or 3.
-There were no kids on this island, they were at school.
+Years ago families used to have 11 or more kids but now they only have 2 or 3.
+There were no kids on this island because they were at school.
 There also were no men-

 To make the islands, they cut out the roots of the reeds, then pile layers of reeds on top, alternating laying them down horizontally and vertically.
 They use 2 meters of reeds and 1 meter of roots.
 An island lasts 30 - 40 years.
 Some parts of the island felt very spongy-